 Councillor Profiles 2018/2019

 K.V.
 (Kathy) Tarnai-Lokhorst, P.Eng., FEC, teaches mechanical engineering at Camosun College, in Victoria, and at the University of British Columbia, in Vancouver, and is Principal at the Lokhorst Group Ventures Inc. Dr. Tarnai-Lokhorst has served in the education sector in academic and institutional governance, and in Engineers and Geoscientists BC on Council, on the Mentoring, Governance, Audit, and Executive Committees, on the ASTTBC Joint Board, as Chair of the Foundation, as well as at the division and branch level for many years.
 Her industrial experience is primarily in aircraft manufacturing and design.
-Dr. Tarnai-Lokhorst received her Bachelor of Applied Science in mechanical engineering from the University of British Columbia, her Master's of Business Administration from the University of Phoenix, and her Doctorate in Social Sciences from Royal Roads University, which focused on an educational solution to the gender imbalance currently existing in engineering and geoscience.
+Dr. Tarnai-Lokhorst received her Bachelor of Applied Science in mechanical engineering from the University of British Columbia, her Master's of Business Administration from the University of Phoenix, and her Doctor of Social Sciences from Royal Roads University, which focused on an educational solution to the gender imbalance currently existing in engineering and geoscience.
 This year marks her term as President on Council.

 H. (Harlan) Kelly, P.Eng., P.E., is a private consultant, previously a Vice President and CEO, with Opus DaytonKnight and Dayton & Knight respectively.
 In prior years he worked as a private consultant and as a project engineer with McElhanney as well as the GVRD.
 Harlan has worked in the environmental engineering discipline for water resources including wastewater, drainage, irrigation, and drinking water facilities throughout the province and in North America as well as Japan and New Zealand.
 He has been an adjunct professor and taught at UBC for over 12 years.
 He served on Engineers and Geoscientists BC’s council preciously for 6 years where he volunteered on several committees.
 He was also a past Board Member of BCWWA where he served as President.
 Harlan has a Bachelor’s of Applied Science and Master’s of Engineering from UBC.
 He has published over 70 papers and received several awards from his peers for his engineering contributions.